Academic Catalog - 2024-2025

 Content

-The DPT is a clinical doctorate that prepares students to take the national licensing examination required to practice physical therapy in the U.S. Students are prepared as generalists with the skills necessary to enter clinical practice in diverse settings, including outpatient clinics, hospitals, schools, nursing homes, sports facilities, and home health agencies.
+The DPT is a clinical doctorate that prepares students to take the national licensing examination required to practice physical therapy in the U.S. Students are prepared as entry-level physical therapists with the knowledge and skills necessary to enter clinical practice in diverse settings, including but not limited to outpatient clinics, hospitals, schools, nursing homes, sports and fitness facilities, and home health agencies.

 Population Best Suited

-Students entering the DPT must have a bachelor’s degree from an accredited university or college and completed the necessary prerequisite courses.
-It is a rigorous full-time program that requires strengths in science, communication, physical coordination, and teamwork.
-Professional and ethical behavior is essential.
+Students entering the DPT program must have a bachelor's degree from an accredited university or college, and completed the necessary prerequisite courses and admissions requirements.
+It is a rigorous full-time program that requires learners to possess the physical therapy technical standards and professionalism reflective of the profession and University.

 Student Learning Outcomes